7mA/drink-order-react-app/README.md

 # Drink Order Interface Application

-URL:
+- URL:

-Developed in React and JavaScript.
+- developed in React and JavaScript